jundalisay/spblist/content/en/material/fallacies/general-relativity.md

 {{< q a="Einstein" c="Relativity" >}}
 <p>mc{{< s v="2" >}} does not contain the velocity.
 It is not needed if we are only asking how the energy of a point-mass depends on the velocity...
 Before the advent of relativity, physics recognised two conservation laws of fundamental importance, namely, the law of the conservation of energy and the law of the conservation of mass..
 Through the theory of relativity, they have been united into one law.</p>
 {{< /q >}}

+{{< img src="/photos/medieval/hitler.jpg" alt="Hitler" cap="Einstein found the Aether intolerable, just as Hitler found the Jews intolerable.
+Both lived at the same bigoted period in Germany.
+Einstein wanted Nature to follow one Law just as Hitler wanted the world to follow one Aryan race." >}}

 {{< img src="https://sorasystem.sirv.com/graphics/emc.png" alt="E=mc2" cap="Thanks to the egotistic Einstein, the aether is out of reach, and with it the solution to fusion, anti-gravity, and nuclear war.
 The fact that Einstein pushed for nukes is consistent with such a type of ego" >}}